gilesncwilliams/data-analytics-power-bi-report299/README.md

 Users can also filter the map using the region slicers at the top of the page.

-To drill down into more detail on a particular store region, users can zoom into the store they wish to look at, and right click on the store region's bubble and select Stores Drillthrough.
+To drill down into more detail on a particular store region, users can zoom into the store they wish to look at and right click on the store region's bubble, and then select Stores Drillthrough.
 This will take the user to a separate page displaying that store region's top 5 products, total orders by category and how it is performing against its profit and revenue goals.

 ![alt text](README_images_and_gifs/stores_map.gif)